 Cedarwood – stimulates the limbic region of the brain (the center of emotions), stimulates the pineal gland, which releases melatonin.

-Cedarwood doesn’t have the most pleasing scent (Peter calls it “cat pee”) but it has worked wonders for both of us in many different ways.
+Cedarwood doesn’t have the most pleasant scent (Peter calls it “cat pee”) but it has worked wonders for both of us in many different ways.
 When mixed with other oils, it takes on more of a woodsy scent and smells a lot less like cat urine.

 Northern Lights Black Spruce – grounding and stimulating at the same time.
 While it has a calming effect on a nervous, hyperactive individual, it energizes someone who is feeling lethargic and melancholic.